Emergency telephone number: Configuration and operation

 An emergency telephone number call may be answered by either a telephone operator or an emergency service dispatcher.
 The nature of the emergency (police, fire, medical, coast guard) is then determined.
-If the call has been answered by a telephone operator, they then connect the call to the appropriate emergency service, who then dispatches the appropriate help.
+If the call has been answered by a telephone operator, they then connect the call to the appropriate emergency service, which then dispatches the appropriate help.
 In the case of multiple services being needed on a call, the most urgent need must be determined, with other services being called in as needed.

 Emergency dispatchers are trained to control the call in order to provide help in an appropriate manner; they can be assisted by computer aided call handling systems (CACH).
 The emergency dispatcher may find it necessary to give urgent advice in life-threatening situations.
 Some dispatchers have special training in telling people how to perform first aid or CPR.

 In many parts of the world, an emergency service can identify the telephone number that a call has been placed from.
 This is normally done using the system that the telephone company uses to bill calls, making the number visible even for users who have unlisted numbers or who block caller ID.
 Enhanced 911 and similar systems like E112 can provide the location of landline callers by looking up the physical address in a database, and mobile callers through triangulation from towers or GPS on the device.
 This is often specifically mandated in a country's telecommunication law.

 Operator-assisted dialing

 When an emergency happened in the pre-dial (or "manual") telephone era, the user simply picked up the telephone receiver and waited for the operator to answer "number, please?".
 The user then responded with "get me the police", "I'm calling to report a fire", or "I need an ambulance/doctor".
 Even in large cities, it was seldom necessary to ask for these services by number.

 In small towns, operators frequently provided additional services, knowing where to reach doctors, veterinarians, law enforcement personnel and firefighters at all times.
 Frequently, the operator was also responsible for activating the town's fire alarm.

-When manual switching systems began to be replaced by automatic, or "dial" systems, there was frequently concern among users that the very personalized emergency service provided by manual operators would be lost.
+When manual switching systems began to be replaced by automatic, or "dial", systems, there was frequently concern among users that the very personalized emergency service provided by manual operators would be lost.

 Because numbers were different for every exchange, callers either had to dial the operator or look up the telephone number.
 This problem was at least partially solved in Canada, the UK, and the US by dialing "0" for the local assistance operator in case of emergency, although faster service could be obtained if the user dialed the full number for the Police or Fire Department.
 This system remained essentially unchanged throughout most of North America until the 1970s.